-not bound by geographical limits imposed on the community: I Namibia territories: the territories occupied by Israel.
-Here are territories situated in the middle of in which we can systematically bring but in which we obvious political reasons do not recognize the right of the country." in either (European NGOs and Development, 1986)
+- "NGOs are not bound by geographical limits of action imposed on the community: I shall mention two territories: Namibia and the territories occupied by Israel.
+Here are two territories situated in the middle of zones in which we can systematically bring aid to populations, but in which we are kept from action for obvious political reasons since we do not recognize the right of the governing power in either country."
+(European NGOs and Development, 1986)

-suited to all kinds certainly not of the EC, they In the view instrument others, particularly amongst to grass-roots interventions.
-In the countryside, in the field of rural development, health, security and training social especially in the first strong. of the EC staff member Brussels put it, it is very difficult for other organizations to make people go into the bush.
-600 from the capital and stay there with the farmers. to work the NGO has the capacity to go and work at this "This grass-root level. is what beats thing in their capacity to do projects".
+NGOs are certainly not suited to all kinds of projects.
+In the view of the EC, they are only one instrument amongst others, particularly adapted to grass-roots interventions.
+In the countryside, in the field of rural development, in health, social security and training NGOs are strong, especially in the first three or four sectors.
+As a staff member of the EC in Brussels put it, it is very difficult for other organizations to make people go into the bush, 600 kms away from the capital and stay there for two years to work with the farmers.
+Only the NGO has the capacity to go and work at this grass-root level.
+"This is what beats everything in their capacity to do projects".

-have mentioned some of the arguments discussed in favour of cooperation EC and NGOs.
-But there hidden reasons which development aid, nor with the Organizations tend to the NGO. environment in order to defend to gain opportunities quo or even organize an almost symbiotic clientel is strategies organization and if tutionalized clientel does not already exist, the organization will organize some sort of "institutionbuilding" in order to get it's own clientel.
+So far, we have mentioned some of the arguments openly discussed in favour of cooperation between the EC and NGOs.
+But there are also important hidden reasons which have nothing to do with development aid, nor with the particular case of the NGO.
+Organizations tend to control their environment in order to defend the given status quo or even to gain opportunities to expand.
+To organize an almost symbiotic coalition with a given clientel is one of the strategies of an organization and if an institutionalized clientel does not already exist, the organization will organize some sort of "institutionbuilding" in order to get it's own clientel.

-remarks describe general very well the presented by cooperation between NGOs.
-The EC administration in the department in charge of development aid particular are by comparison with the natioin Western Europe and bureaucracies specialized agencies for development aid. poli-This is also true of the European tically weak. is quite "natural" that these Parliament.
-So it use every method and ocorganizations try to strengthen their position. cooperate with the European NGOs to also be seen in this light.
-NGOs built standing with the European good have a growing reputation.
-The public, and pularity of the NGOs makes them suitable and weakens resistance by the bureaucracies and politicians to such 50 the strategic hope of strengtheinstitution of the EC is historically systematically of importance. if one explain the close collaboration between and European NGOs.
-Whether, fect, development aid as an issue will be strengthened is a separate and still open question.
+These general remarks describe very well the situation presented by cooperation between the FC and NGOs.
+The FC administration in general and the department in charge of development aid in particular are by comparison with the national bureaucracies in Western Europe and their specialized agencies for development aid. politically weak.
+This is also true of the European Parliament.
+So it is quite "natural" that these organizations try to use every method and occasion possible to strengthen their position.
+The offer to cooperate with the European NGOs should also be seen in this light.
+NGOs have built up a good standing with the European public, and have a growing reputation.
+The popularity of the NGOs makes them suitable for an alliance, and weakens resistance by the national bureaucracies and politicians to such cooperation.
+So the strategic hope of strengthening the institution of the EC is historically and systematically of importance, if one wants to explain the close collaboration between the EC and European NGOs.
+Whether, as a side-effect, development aid as an issue will be strengthened is a separate and still open question.